guyfe/LongSumm/README.md

 # LongSumm
 A Shared Task at [NAACL 2021](https://2021.naacl.org/) that focuses on generation of long summaries for scientific documents.
 LongSumm is one of three shared tasks conducted as part of: [2nd Workshop on Scholarly Document Processing](https://ornlcda.github.io/SDProc/)

+### Important accountments :

+- <font color="red"> Based on request form several teams the blind test set runs are now due by March 1, 2021 (AoE): see https://github.com/guyfe/LongSumm#timeline </font>
+- Please do not forget to select one of your submissions to appear in the leaderboard.
+- Participant teams are asked to send us an email with the team name and contact details of at least one corresponding author.

 # LongSumm - Overview

 Most of the work on scientific document summarization focuses on generating relatively short summaries.
 Such a length constraint might be appropriate when summarizing news articles but it is less adequate for scientific work.
 In fact, such a short summary resembles an abstract and cannot cover all the salient information conveyed in a given scientific text.
 Writing longer summaries requires expertise and a deep understanding in a scientific domain, as can be found in some researchers blogs.